Embedder

 Getting started

-The fastest path: a 30-minute call where we look at your actual hardware.
-Book a call or download Embedder.
+Fastest path is a 30-minute call where we look at your actual hardware, not a slide deck.
+Book a call.